darsain/grunt-bumpup/README.md

 Map of grunt config property names that should be updated after bumping.

-Usage: If you have a `pkg` property from `package.json`, and you bumpup it up, you need to tell that to grunt so the next tasks in queue can use the updated data.
+Usage: If you have a `pkg` convenience property from `package.json`, and you bump up something inside it, you need to tell that to grunt so the next tasks in queue can use the updated data.

 Example: Tell bumpup to update the `pkg` config property when bumping the `package.json` file.